Creditor Harassment Lawyer

 Can Filing Bankruptcy Stop Debt Collector Harassment?

 If a creditor violates the automatic stay, your bankruptcy attorney may file for damages.
-The court may ask them to pay for damages and hold the creditor for contempt of the bankruptcy law.
+The court may ask them to pay for damages and hold the creditor in contempt of the bankruptcy law.

 When Should You Seek Help From a Credit Harassment Attorney?